OSGeo/gdal/gdal/doc/source/development/rfc/rfc53_ogr_notnull_default.rst

 Fields with NOT NULL constraints are sometimes accompanied with a DEFAULT clause so as to be able to create a new feature without filling all fields, while maintaining integrity.
-DEFAULT values can also be set on nullable fields but for reasons exposed later it is recomended to avoid that.
+DEFAULT values can also be set on nullable fields but for reasons exposed later it is recommended to avoid that.

 Drivers that can translate DEFAULT values in their storage will use that